soonwonh/Modified-Moco/README.md

-all the data gathered are in Excel file.
+all the data gathered are in Excel file, and optimal code so far is uploaded as MOCO-Augmented.py

-# future research
+# Future research

 1) Faster-Auto Augment